MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 -   **Custom path**

  **Save path as a variable**
  You can save the path as a variable that you can  use in another task sequence step.
-When there is more than one package, Configuration Manager adds a numerical suffix to the variable name.
-For example, if you specify a variable of %*mycontent*% as a custom variable, this is the root for where all the referenced content is stored (which can be multiple packages).
-When you refer to the variable in a subsequence step, such as Upgrade Operating System, it is used with a numerical suffix.
-In this example, %*mycontent01*% or %*mycontent02*% where the number corresponds to the order in which the package is listed in this step.
+Configuration Manager adds a numerical suffix to the variable name.
+For example, if you specify a variable of %*mycontent*% as a custom variable, it is the root for where all the referenced content is stored (which can be multiple packages).
+When you refer to the variable, you will add a numerical suffix to the variable.
+For example, for the first package, you will refer to %*mycontent01*% variable.
+When you refer to the variable in a subsequence steps, such as Upgrade Operating System, you would use %*mycontent02*% or %*mycontent03*% where the number corresponds to the order in which the package is listed in the step.

  **If a package download fails, continue downloading other packages in the list**
  Specifies that if the package download fails that it will go to the next package in the list and start the download.